Section 2 – Individuals and Families

 Individuals may claim non-refundable tax credits for charitable donations to a qualified donee at the rates indicated in your province’s Schedule – Individuals Taxation.

-For federal purposes, there is an overall annual limit in donations of 75% of the taxpayer’s net income.24 Any unused credits can be carried forward for a maximum five-year period.
-For federal purposes, an individual with income taxed at the highest marginal rate of 33% can benefit from a tax credit for charitable donations calculated at this same rate.
+An individual with income taxed at the highest marginal rate of 33% (25.75% in Quebec) can benefit from a tax credit for charitable donations calculated at this same rate.
 This credit rate applies to the lesser of the following amounts:

 - The amount by which the total gifts for the year exceeds $200, and

 - The amount by which the taxable income exceeds $214,368 ($108,390 in Quebec)24.